Databricks SDK for Python

 You can use the Databricks SDK for Python from within a Databricks notebook or from your local development machine.

-To use the Databricks SDK for Python from within a Databricks notebook, skip ahead to Use the Databricks SDK for Python from within a Databricks notebook.
+To use the Databricks SDK for Python from within a Databricks notebook, skip ahead to Use the Databricks SDK for Python from a Databricks notebook.

 To use the Databricks SDK for Python from your local development machine, complete the steps in this section.